gpizzutoa/ShopEasy_281481/README.md

 We then summarized the new DataFrame to understand the distribution and range of values in each column.

-*Observations:* `leastAmountPaid` has a maximum value greater than the `accountTotal` suggesting potential errors or outliers.
+*Observations:* `leastAmountPaid` having a maximum value greater than the `itemCosts` suggest potential errors or outliers in the data, which requires further investigation to ensure accuracy in the data analysis.

 ### **2. Univariate Analysis**